jbanaszczyk/esp8266-iot-framework/docs/web-server.md

 A GET request to this location with the arguments `ssid`, `pass`, `localIP`, `subnetMask` and `gatewayIP` tries to connect to these new WiFi credentials with a static IP address.

-#### /api/wifi/prepareWiFi_forget
+#### /api/wifi/prepareWiFi_STA_forget

-A request to this URL will forget the stored WiFi details and start a standalone portal.
+A request to this URL will forgetWiFi the stored WiFi details and start a standalone portal.

 #### /api/wifi/get